insideout10/wordlift-plugin/src/readme.txt

 = 3.19.4 (????-??-??) =
 * Enhancement: [#848](https://github.com/insideout10/wordlift-plugin/issues/848): add a filter to allow 3rd parties to change the TinyMCE editor id.
+* Enhancement: [#847](https://github.com/insideout10/wordlift-plugin/issues/847): add a filter to allow 3rd parties to force the classification to load.

 = 3.19.3 (2018-08-16) =
 * Enhancement: [#839](https://github.com/insideout10/wordlift-plugin/issues/839): Add a setting to limit the scope for the Select in edit post screen.